See this data by registering for a 7 Day Free Trial (no credit card required)

 alice and either or

-Aside from the operators below, most special characters (including & / \ + -) in your search term will be ignored (basically
+Aside from the operators above, most special characters (including & / \ + -) in your search term will be ignored (basically

 treated like spaces).
 For example, an exact phrase search for

 is the same as a search for

 "held malloy" (both will return documents containing "held & malloy" and "held malloy").

 Where this often comes up is with application numbers (e.g., a search for